2 Phases to Get an Amendment on the Ballot in Ohio

 Submitting an Initiative Petition directly to the electors is an avenue for Ohioan to make changes when the legislature is unwilling or incapable.
 It is a lot of work to get a citizen lead initiative on the ballot so Ohioans can vote for or against it.
 We call this a 2 phase process.

 Have questions about the above Initiative Petition?
-Visit our FAQ page for answers.
+Click here to Visit our FAQ page for answers.

 Phase 2